-The SSI wreck Diving training Course are and easy step and natural progression to wreck diving for open water or advanced certified divers allowing you to access wreck dives safely with a private Instructor.
+The SSI wreck Diving training Course is an easy step and natural progression to wreck diving for open water or advanced certified divers allowing you to access wreck dives safely with a private Instructor.

-If you have the Adventure Diver wreck recorded in your log book that was part of you advance course, and you’re at least 15 years old, you can enroll in the wreck Diver training course and this would take only 1 day to complete.
-If you dont have any experience of wreck adventure then this would be a 2 Day Course with 2 days diving at King Cruiser Wreck.
+If you have the Adventure Diver wreck recorded in the log book that was part of your advanced course, and you’re at least 15 years old, you can enroll in the wreck Diver training course and this would take only 1 day to complete.
+If you don’t have any experience in wreck adventure then this would be a 2 Day Course with 2 days of diving at King Cruiser Wreck.

 Wrecks are hidden treasure troves lying beneath the waves.
 Countless man-made vessels have sunk, either intentionally or accidentally, providing unique opportunities to dive among the remains of human history.
 These wrecks provide us with endless opportunities for exploration, but they may have hidden hazards.

 To safely dive on a wreck, a diver must be aware of these hazards, and have additional knowledge and experience to correctly evaluate them.